Reviewing Vine Hill Capital Investment (VCIC) and Its Peers

 |3

-As a group, “UNCLASSIFIED” companies have a potential upside of 96.81%.
-Given Vine Hill Capital Investment’s peers stronger consensus rating and higher possible upside, analysts plainly believe Vine Hill Capital Investment has less favorable growth aspects than its peers.
+As a group, “UNCLASSIFIED” companies have a potential upside of 101.09%.
+Given Vine Hill Capital Investment’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Vine Hill Capital Investment has less favorable growth aspects than its competitors.

 Summary